imandra-ai/imandra-100-theorems/README.md

 The sum of the reciprocals of the triangular numbers converges to $2$.

-More formally, we prove:

-For all $n \ge 0$, the partial sum of the reciprocals of the first $n$ triangular numbers satisfies
+More formally, for all $n \ge 0$, the partial sum of the reciprocals of the first $n$ triangular numbers satisfies

 $$
 \sum_{k=1}^{n} \frac{1}{T_k} = 2 - \frac{2}{n+1},
 $$

 where $T_k = \dfrac{k(k+1)}{2}$.